Ddundee/Ddundee/README.md

 ### About Me

-I am a high schooler who is in love with programing (backend, and frontend seem awesome to me).
+<p><s>I am a high schooler who is in love with programing (backend, and frontend seem awesome to me).
 I also enjoy remaking cool photos in vectors, and editing videos.
-I am currently relearning frontend, since my foundation was never great, so that I learn and develop a web based application using Native React, and other React based frameworks.
+I am currently relearning frontend, since my foundation was never great, so that I learn and develop a web based application using Native React, and other React based frameworks.</s></p>
+Sourcing through O'Reily Books.

 Website: [dcwork.vercel.app](https://dcwork.vercel.app)